Storing & Retrieving Memory

 print(response)

-Retrieving Memory
+### Retrieving Memory <a href="#retrieving-memory" id="retrieving-memory"></a>

-You can retrieve memory using the short_memory_read method.
+You can retrieve memory using the `short_memory_read` method.
 This method supports:

 response = memory_lake.short_memory_read(user_uuid, memory_context)